 While every effort is made to promote a student's understanding of the impact of their behaviour, the school reserves the right to take punitive action where a student fails to co-operate.
-Such action may include internal isolation, fixed term exclusion and ultimately permanent exclusion.
+Such action may include a fixed-term suspension and ultimately permanent exclusion.
 The school will at each stage be in communication with parents.
 Clear and consistent written warnings will be issued at every step of the disciplinary process.